Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

-## S3-Lane Following on a Straight Road
+## Example: Lane Following on a Straight Road

 ### Overview
 This example demonstrates a standard multi-vehicle interaction on a highway-style straight road.
 The key highlight here is the **heterogeneous behavior control**: